 Not sure and just want a general SUP

-I’d suggest one that is at least 32 inches wide in case you want to try yoga and it will provide some more stability and room for extra people or animals or a cooler or fishing gear….
+- I’d suggest one that is at least 32 inches wide in case you want to try yoga and it will provide more stability and room for extra people or animals or a cooler or fishing gear….

 FOR ALL SUPS

-Check the manufacturers details on the board: most boards have a weight limit and will sink a little, or a lot(!) if you exceed it and then, not be fun.
+Check the manufacturers details on the board: most boards have a weight limit and will sink a bit if you exceed it and then, not be fun.
 Know also, that you get what you pay for.
-The really cheap SUPs can crack and ding much easier than the others filling with water and sinking, and most repair shops won’t repair them because the problem will spread quickly and they don’t want to be held liable for the inevitable damages; plus, they are still quite expensive and the cheaper boards are hard to resell if you even can.
-The old saying is true: you get what you pay for.
-I unfortunately know too many people who buy a cheaper SUP and then NEVER use it, they still end up either paying to rent SUPs or don’t go out at all, having one more thing in the garage collecting dust, taking up space, having still spent quite a bit of money.
-REMEMBER: you get what you pay for!
-Be informed:
+The really cheap SUPs can crack and ding much easier than the others, filling with water and sinking, and most repair shops won’t repair them because the problem will spread quickly and they don’t want to be held liable for the inevitable damages.

 What are the differences of each SUP type: